This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 2. Sends a message to the parent company!

-Large corporations speak one language, and that’s the language of MONEY.
-So if corporations see that their cruelty-free subsidiary brands are doing financially well, then they might be inclined to market more cruelty-free products, brands, and maybe just go completely 100% cruelty-free across the board.
+If these large corporations see that their cruelty-free subsidiary brands are doing financially well, they might be inclined to market more cruelty-free products and brands and maybe just go completely 100% cruelty-free across the board.

 We’ve seen this happen with a few of Unilever’s subsidiary brands.
-Unilever is a corporation that admits to testing on animals when required by law but they have acquired and own a number of cruelty-free brands throughout the years like Dermalogica, Hourglass, REN Skincare, Schmidt’s, and Seventh Generation.
-Since then, we’ve seen more Unilever brands claiming to be cruelty-free and are PETA-certified cruelty-free including St. Ives, Dove, and Simple.
+Unilever is a corporation that admits to testing on animals when required by law, but they have acquired and owned a number of cruelty-free brands throughout the years, like Dermalogica, Hourglass, REN Skincare, Schmidt’s, and Seventh Generation.
+Since then, we’ve seen more Unilever brands claiming to be cruelty-free and are PETA-certified cruelty-free, including St. Ives, Dove, and Simple.

-If enough of us continue to buy vegan food products and order vegan dishes off the menu at these non-vegan establishments, we hope the business owners will see a rising demand for vegan options and as a result, offer more and more vegan products and maybe eventually becoming 100% vegan.
+If enough of us continue to buy vegan food products and order vegan dishes off the menu at these non-vegan establishments, we hope the business owners will see a rising demand for vegan options and, as a result, offer more and more vegan products and maybe eventually become 100% vegan.

 Note that companies won’t know you’re supporting them because of their cruelty-free values unless you tell them, so send them an email, slide into their DMs, or leave a comment telling them you’re happy they’re cruelty-free and hope their parent corporation will follow suit.